anaptecs/jeaf-generator.io/index.md

 # What to do next?

 * [**Quickstart Guide**](developer-guide/quickstart)<br>
-  Follow the quickstart guide and do your first steps hands on with using JEAF Generator example project from our [Git repository](https://bitbucket.org/anaptecs/jeaf-generator-samples "https://bitbucket.org/anaptecs/jeaf-generator-samples")<br><br>
+  Follow the quickstart guide and do your first steps hands on by using JEAF Generator example project from our [Git repository](https://bitbucket.org/anaptecs/jeaf-generator-samples "https://bitbucket.org/anaptecs/jeaf-generator-samples")<br><br>

 * [**JEAF Generator Developer Guide**](developer-guide)<br>
   Check out our developer guide and discover how to use all the features that make a developers life simpler<br><br>